 Note that the CDSL and other fees are usually charged on “Class B” or “Class C” shares.
 If you see this class of mutual fund being offered to you, run.
 Also, if you invest in some mutual fund “superstore” brokers, like Schwab or Scottrade, some of the fund you invest in will have a 0.25% 12b-1 fee.
 This is how these discount brokers make their money.

 The other fee that you get charged is the fund expense fee (or expense ratio).
 These vary widely.
 If you are looking at bond funds, the expense ratio for the fund should be under 0.50%.
-For equity mutual funds, the fee should be under 0.75%, and for small international funds, under 1%.
+For equity mutual funds, the fee should be under 0.75%, and for international funds, under 1%.
 Anything else is excessive.
 In fact, many reading this may think the numbers I suggest above are excessive.
 With all else held equal, choose the fund with the lower expense ratio.
 Why?
 Because these are fees you pay.
 They are transparent to you, but you still pay them.
 Let’s look at an example.

 You invest $10,000 in two funds that return 5% in a given year.
 Fund A has an expense ratio of 1.25%, while Fund B has an expense ratio of 0.40%.
 In one year, you paid $131 in fees in Fund A while you paid $42 in fees in Fund B.